cparcerisas/baleen_whale_benchmark/README.md

 Config file:

 * VALID_SPLIT: proportion of the data to use for validation (TOTAL data, not training data)
 * TEST_SPLIT: proportion of the TOTAL data to use for test.
+Set to a float (0 to 1) for a single test training.
+Set to int for a Stratified KFold Cross-Validation testing strategy.
+The number entered will be the number of folds.
+A result for each fold will be given.
-Set to "blocked" for blocked testing
+Set to "blocked" for blocked testing.
+Each of the locations will be left out once.
+A result for each run will be given.
 * BATCH_SIZE: batch size
 * EPOCHS: number of epochs
 * LEARNING_RATE: 1e-3